aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 A beacon definition MUST provide the following:
  * The source field name; e.g. the name of the DynamoDB attribute for which you want to generate a scan beacon
- * The key indicator
+ * A plain text data key
  * The hash length (number of bits) of the scan beacon.
 A number between 1 and 64.
- * An OPTIONAL version number
+ * An OPTIONAL `version`, an unsigned integer
- * An OPTIONAL prefix, a single utf8 character
+ * An OPTIONAL `prefix`, a single utf8 character
- * An OPTIONAL split, a single utf8 character, or decimal numbers separated by a single utf8 character
+ * An OPTIONAL `split`, a single utf8 character, or decimal numbers separated by a single utf8 character
- * An OPTIONAL inner, a single utf8 character
+ * An OPTIONAL `inner`, a single utf8 character
- * An OPTIONAL "previous" entry, consisting of all of the above, except for source field name, indicating the previous state of this beacon.

 It is an error to specify an `inner`, but not a `split`.
 An implementation MUST fail when constructing a beacon in this case.

+It is assumed that there is some sort of configuration file somewhere.
+The plain text data key will not be in this file, but be calculated and/or retrieved from somewhere else.

-If the `split` is specified as 2:4:6, that is the same as a `split` of `:`, except that the first part has a hash length of 2, the second part a hash length of 4, any additional parts have a hash length of 6.
+If the `split` is specified as `2:4:6`, that is the same as a `split` of `:`, except that the first part has a hash length of 2, the second part a hash length of 4, any additional parts have a hash length of 6.
 An implementation MUST fail if the first number in the list is not equal to the hash length specified for the beacon.

 The name of a beacon attribute is typically the concatenation of a fixed prefix (e.g `aws-ddbec-sb-`) and the source field name.

-An individual beacon can have no more than one "previous" entry.

-This optional previous values allows the library to support changes in the configuration over time.
-If the configuration for a scan beacon changes, the library can search for both the beacon as calculated with the current configuration and also the beacon as calculated with the previous configuration, and return the union of the two.

-### Version Number
- * The version number in a beacon configuration is an unsigned integer.
- * It is compared with the version numbers of other beacons, and designate the ordering of beacon modifications.
- * If two beacons have the same version number, then they were modified at the same time.
-That is, some records may have been written with the current version of both beacons, and some records may have been written with the previous version of both beacons, but no records were ever written with the current version of one and the previous version of the other.
- * If two beacons have different version numbers, then the one with the lower number was modified first, and the one with the higher number was modified second.
-Thus no records were ever written with the previous version of the first beacon and the current version of the second beacon.
- * If either or both of two beacons lack a version number, then records may have been written with any combination of the current and previous versions of the two beacons.
- * If a query is made involving multiple modified beacons, some optimizations can be made if version numbers are provided; otherwise, these version numbers can be safely ignored.

 ## Beacon Operations